jcolag/ProceduralStories/README.md

 then, will create five characters originating from no further north than 50N.

+By default, the parameters are assumed to be ten characters as far north as 80N, which is as far north as the maps go.

 ### Language Nonsense (`people/geller.js`)

 This is a self-consciously goofier idea than the other scripts.